jamonholmgren/flame/README.md

 ### Upgrade: React Native

 Flame AI's most effective command is for upgrading React Native apps.
+You can watch Jamon's live demo at React Native EU 2023 on [YouTube]([url](https://youtu.be/8r0qirR3wWY?si=Mn8GZrK5E4UCvKJ3)).

 Run this in the root of your React Native app: